Alexpascual28/rprk_general_control_class/README.md

 # rprk_general_control_class
 RPRK (Raspberry Pi Robotics Kit) – Serial communication interface algorithm between Raspberry Pi 4 and Arduino Nano 33 BLE through UART for a custom "RPRK" mobile robot that solves a maze.
+Generalised modular C++ control class to interface with platform sensors and send data through serial registers, couples with a general Python class to receive data and send commands.